nonoMain/nvimrc/README.md

 > Microsoft's python ls

 * [eclipse-jdt-ls](https://github.com/eclipse/eclipse.jdt.ls) - Java language server - [config](./configs/lsp-servers/java_lsconfig.lua)
-> Eclipse's ls, many say that it is hard to configure but it's the best out there so for that you have the [jdtls.sh](./releated/jdtls.sh) wrapper (if you are on windows you'll need a .bat wrapper)
+> Eclipse's ls, many say that it is hard to configure but it's the best out there

 * [vim-language-server](https://github.com/iamcco/vim-language-server) - Vim script language server - [config](./configs/lsp-servers/vim_lsconfig.lua)
-> Usefull to have if your customizing your vim
+> Usefull to have if your customizing your Vim

 * [sumneko-lua_ls](https://github.com/sumneko/lua-language-server) - Lua language server - [config](./configs/lsp-servers/lua_lsconfig.lua)
-> Helped me edit the scripts i saw before knowing the language
+> Usefull to have if your customizing your Neovim

 ## Pics
 --------------------------------------------------------------------------------